 Sarah Jaeger has been a studio potter in Helena since she completed a residency at the Archie Bray Foundation in 1987.
 Her attention to form and use of sumptuous glazes in her elegant utilitarian ware invite touch and use, integrating a sensual aesthetic experience into the everyday.
 She received a BA (in English literature) from Harvard and a BFA from the Kansas City Art Institute.
 In 1996 she was awarded an Individual Artist Fellowship from the Montana Arts Council.
 In December 2006 she had the distinction of being the only ceramist to be awarded a $50,000 unrestricted Target fellowship from United States Artists.
 In May of 2007 she was one of the artists profiled in the PBS documentary Craft in America.
 She has taught at Pomona College, the New York State College of Ceramics at Alfred and the University of Nebraska-Lincoln and has given workshops at many schools and art centers nationally.
 Her work is in many public and private collections and, most important, in many kitchens throughout the country.

 If you would like to enroll in a workshop, please contact the Clay Studio at 406-543-0509 or via email at email@example.com.

 Space is limited, and payment is due in full to reserve your spot.

 The Clay Studio accepts cash, check, Visa, MasterCard, American Express and DiscoverCard

 REFUND AND CANCELLATION POLICY

 The Clay Studio will offer students a full refund, less a $20 administrative fee up to 28 days before the day of the workshop.
-If the Clay Studio is forced to cancel a workshop due to unforeseen reasons, registrants will receive a full refund.
+If the Clay Studio is forced to cancel a workshop due to under-enrollment or unforeseen reasons, registrants will receive a full refund.

 Thank you for your interest in our workshop series.
 We appreciate your support!